grupo-manufacturing/frontend/README.md

 # Groupo - One-Stop AI Manufacturing Platform

-A modern, responsive landing page for Groupo, an AI-powered manufacturing platform that connects buyers with verified manufacturers worldwide.
+A modern, responsive platform for Groupo, an AI-powered manufacturing platform that connects buyers with verified manufacturers worldwide.
+Features a complete landing page and integrated buyer portal with AI chatbot.

 ## 🚀 Tech Stack